 Pre-Pharmacy Track at Hope College

-Courses Required at most Pharmacy Schools:
+Courses Required at the 3 State of Michigan Pharmacy Schools:

 Students should also be aware that pharmacy school admission committees want to see that a student has learned about the pharmacy profession through first-hand experience.
 This experience should include a job or volunteer work in a pharmacy.
 It should also include job shadowing one or more pharmacists in different job environments.
 Pharmacy school admission committees also look at a student's experiences for evidence that the student is committed to serving others and that the student is able to work effectively with people from diverse backgrounds.

 State of Michigan Pharmacy Programs

 For current Hope students, advising & questions related to the pre-pharmacy track at Hope College, please contact HPA Professor T Prokopow.

 For all others, please contact, Hope College Admissions Office.